Best Heat Pumps: 2016

-We have collected thousands of reviews from homeowners and contractors, and we track nearly 250 different series of heat pumps, sold under more than 45 different brand names.
+We have collected thousands of reviews from homeowners and contractors, and we track more than 300 different series of heat pumps, sold under more than 50 different brand names.
 Which heat pumps do our reviewers rate most highly?

 The list below represents the top-rated heat pumps sold in the US and Canada.
-The list includes units with very high cooling efficiency and the minimum legal cooling efficiency.
-(The range is from 13 - 23.5 SEER).
-The units also vary in heating efficiency from 7.8 - 10.2 HSPF.
+The list includes units with a cooling efficiency ranging from 14.5 to more than 20 SEER.
+The units also vary in heating efficiency from 8.5 - 13 HSPF.

 |Rank||Brand and Series||Rating||Cooling Efficiency